Charlotte Amateur Radio Corporation Bylaws ( Board has revised for members to Vote)

 4. Special Board Meetings

-The Board of Directors shall meet quarterly, at which time all members of the Board shall be informed of the organization’s current business and financial status.
+The Board of Directors shall meet quarterly or as needed, at which time all members of the Board shall be informed of the organization’s current business and financial status.

-The Business Meeting shall be held once each month.
+The Business Meeting shall be held once each month for the benefit and engagement of members.

 Informal Meetings and Special Board Meetings shall be held as required.

 A quorum must be present to hold any meeting of the organization other than Informal Meetings.
-For Board Meetings, this quorum must consist of any three (3) members of the Board of Directors.
+For Board of Directors Meetings and Special Board Meetings, this quorum must consist of any three (3) members of the Board of Directors.
 For Business Meetings, this quorum must consist of any two (2) members of the Board of Directors and three (3) additional members.
 All voting on issues not specifically covered in these bylaws shall be carried by a majority vote of members present.

-Special Board Meetings may be called by the President.
-There shall be a three (3) day notice to all Board Members for any special meeting.
+Special Board Meetings may be called by the President with a minimum notice of three (3) days to all Board members.

 Article 8 – Order of Business for Business Meetings